akiko-luka/akiko-luka/README.md

 ## Hey there!
 I'm Akiko 😊

-I’m all about ramen 🍜, sushi 🍣, anime 🎌 and photography 📸 – which are common among many Japanese individuals.
+I’m all about ramen 🍜 sushi 🍣 anime 🎌 and photography 📸 — a few of the many things I love about Japan.

-In 2012, I earned a Bachelor's degree in Computer Science 🎓, but life took me in a different direction, leading me to gain experience in Customer Service through various customer-oriented roles.
-This background has equipped me with the skills to provide innovative, customized solutions for each customer's needs.
-I have learned the significance of prioritizing customer interests, a value deeply cherished here in Japan.
+I earned my Bachelor's degree in Computer Science 🎓, but life took me on a different path, leading me to gain experience in Customer Service through various customer-oriented roles.
+This background helped me develop strong communication, problem-solving, and teamwork skills — and taught me the importance of putting customers first.

-I have recently completed an epic journey through the Full-Stack Web Developer program at DCI Digital Career Institute🚀🎉 in Germany.
-I’m eager to join a dynamic team where I can blend my customer service expertise with my coding skills to craft exceptional web solutions 💻.
-My goal is to thrive in an inspiring environment where I can continue to grow, learn, and contribute to creating digital magic ✨.
+I later completed a Full-Stack Web Development program 🚀🎉 in Germany, where I gained hands-on experience through collaborative projects.
+Now, I’m eager to join a dynamic team where I can combine my customer service background with my coding skills to create meaningful web solutions 💻 and continue growing as a developer ✨.

 **:fast_forward: [Link to my Portfolio](https://akiko-luka.netlify.app/)**